Confused About Brand Strategy and Brand Identity? Here's What You Actually Need

 Then move to brand identity once: your strategy is crystal clear.
 You know exactly who you serve, what you stand for, and how you're different.
 At this point, you're ready to bring that strategy to life visually.

-Many founders want to skip straight to the fun stuff - the logo, the colours, the Instagram aesthetic.
+Many new founders want to skip straight to the fun stuff - the logo, the colours, the Instagram aesthetic.
 We understand that impulse.
-Visual identity is exciting and tangible.
-But if you want it to truly serve your business goals, you’ll need to resist the temptation.
+Visual identity is exciting and tangible, much easier to understand and gets your hands on.
+But if you want your brand to truly serve your business goals, you’ll need to resist the temptation and do it properly.

 For consumer brands aiming for seven-figure growth, this strategic foundation is essential.
 You're not just building a business that looks good; you're building a business that drives revenue, attracts loyal customers, and creates lasting impact.